Chutia kingdom: Firearms

-The Chutias may have been the first people in Assam to use firearms.
+Nevertheless, it can be presumed that the Chutia's had the know-how and the materials required for its manufacture.
 When the Ahoms annexed Sadiya, they recovered hand-cannons called Hiloi as well as large cannons called Bor-top, Mithahulang being one of them.
 As per Maniram Dewan, the Ahom king Suhungmung received around three thousand blacksmiths after defeating the Chutias.
 These people were settled in the Bosa (Doyang) and Ujoni regions and asked to build iron implements like knives, daggers, swords as well as guns and cannons.
-The Chutias were defeated in 1523 which might point out that the Ahoms learned the use of gunpowder from the Chutias and most of the Hiloi-Khanikars (gunmakers) belonged to the Chutia community.
+Most of the Hiloi-Khanikars (gunmakers) in the Ahom khels belonged to the Chutia community.